GuyYar1/ML_Superv_Reg_RandomForest/README.md

                       ***ML -SUPER REGRESSOR - RANDOM FOREST***

-1.The project is a way to conduct an automation framework.
+1.The project is a way to conduct an automation framework with research on notebook.
 2.The data exploration and Engineering were done manualy, look please on the notebook attached: "2024-07-13  FE-10.ipynb" 3.I develop an automation that perform the Random Forest ML regressor based on feedbacks from the manually research too. the framework expose some parameters on INI file and some tuning parameters that came from Data eng. in the level of the drievr.

-Explanation on the automation framework is here:
+**Explanation on the automation framework is here**:
   1.I would like to do refactor on another branch that took the OOP approach , this branch is POC.
   2.User config hyper params by INI file and run the test. results and mid results are printed in the console.
   3.The logic is to devide the data to groups and examine the STD of the vartaiables.